pixiesue/Real-Time-Cameras/Outline.md

 ## Intro
 What do we mean by VCVG today
 The lack of ressources on the subject
-A word on Mark Craig Hutchinson
+A word on Mark Craig Hutchinson & Fabien Sanglard & Others

 How to read that book